If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 The leafcutter bee house can be placed almost anywhere desirable.
 This include trees, a fence, or on walls.
 The house should be properly secured to prevent the house from swinging or making some funny noises.
 Either of these is a complete turn-off to bees and they will abscond a house for that reason.
 Furthermore, leafcutter bee houses should be placed in close proximity to pollen and nectar sources.
 There should also be a source of clean water close-by.

 The elevation of a leafcutter bee house should be high enough and out of reach for its predators.
 Ideally, a 5 feet position off the ground is best, not only to keep away predators, but also for easy monitoring of the bees.
 You should also provide preferred nesting holes to the leafcutter bees.
-The best size of the leafcutter bees is of 6mm diameter at the opening.
+The best size is of 6mm diameter at the opening.
 The nesting holes should be made of high quality material and clean.

 The outside of the bee house should be secured using a wire or hardware cloth with ¾ inch openings.
 Additionally, the holes should be properly aligned with open ends facing outwards and the tube pushed to the back of the nesting house.